Estimating Covid-19 reproduction number with delays and right-truncation

 mutate(smoothed_confirm = fitted(loess(confirm ~ numeric_date, data = ., span = 0.1)))

-the_caption <- "Data gathered by The Guardian; analysis by http://freerangestats.info"
+the_caption <- "Data gathered by The Guardian; analysis by https:/freerangestats.info"

 # Positivity plot: